Make-School-Courses/Entrepreneurship-1/README.md

 In order to pass this course, you must

 1. Have fewer than 2 unexcused absences
-1. Invalidate at least one business idea and pivot at least once.
+1. Invalidate at least one business idea and pivot at least once
 1. Plan and conduct at least 5 formal user interviews
 1. Build a Landing Page
 1. Conduct at least 3 growth campaigns